NotBlackMagic/RadioInterface/README.md

 - Working menus for changing main analog domain and digital domain configurations, not yet sent back to the VUHFRadio module
 - Display last CAT command sent and return status

+Detailed explanation on the RadioInterface Module and its usage: www.notblackmagic.com/projects/radio-interface/

 ## File Organization

 **src/HAL:** MCU peripheral drivers, custom HALs